 Seven-year-olds have won five times

-Only four horses have ever won the July back-to-back.
+Only five horses have ever won the July back-to-back.

 Milesia Pride (1949/50) and